Background characteristics and educational aspirations of rural eighth graders

 The findings suggest that schools facilitate students' recognition of their abilities, skills, talents, and interests, toward student success in setting realistic and optimal postsecondary educational aspirations.
 The results provide base-line information upon which schools can plan and implement programs to address inconsistencies, trends, and identified needs.
 Finally, the study points to the need to gain a more in-depth understanding of the relationship between and the influence of the variables selected and students' educational aspirations.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Schuhle-Williams, Karen Margaret, "Background characteristics and educational aspirations of rural eighth graders" (1998).
 Higher Education - Dissertations.
-Paper 13.
+13.